Are you dealing with a personal financial crisis …one that seems there’s no way out of?

 A lot of people in tough financial times don’t track and plan their money, because hey, there’s not a lot to manage!

 This is definitely the wrong approach.
-You need a plan for how to spend your income every month, even if that income is meager.
+You need a plan for how to spend your income every month, even if that seems difficult or a waste of time, it’ ‘s just not.

 Coming up with a plan puts you in control, and when it comes to digging yourself out of a financial hole, control is everything.

-I don’t believe in budgets, I believe in spending plans.
-A budget can feel restrictive but a spending plan is the best tool you have to gain control of your finances and ease the worry about your current situation.
-Get started with your spending plan here.
+I don’t believe in budgets, I believe in money plans.
+A budget can feel restrictive but a money plan is the best tool you have to gain control of your finances and ease the worry about your current situation.
+Get started with your money planner here.

 Focus on bringing in extra income